na-na-hi/renget/archive/iftod.md

 \>above the calls for your attention, you watch, dismayed, as the last patches of what used to be your pride and joy beautiful green lawn, wilt to brown, dead husks, energy drawn up by your children that have been told a hundred times to save their appetites for dinner
 \>done killing your lawn, they all bound over to you, laying a dozen front paws on your legs to bicker with each other and ask if you saw how well they gathered energy
 \>stooping down and gathering your bundles of bioenergy in a group hug, you decide that maybe, next time, you should build something that your kids can't suck the life out of for a midday snack
-\>something like a rock garden... or maybe, you should let them loose on the Handler's personal sweet potato garden...
+\>something like a rock garden... or maybe, you should let them loose on the Handler's personal sweet potato garden...%%

 ---
 ###*Shagaru Magala*

 ===================================

-\>Shagaru infects you to be a loyal obedient sex slave.
+%darkgreen%\>Shagaru infects you to be a loyal obedient sex slave.
 \>It's done so to to so many others before you.
 \>Monster, humans, they're all the same trash to be used and discarded in the end after they break.
 \>It values itself as a queen, her own pleasure before the peasants she infects.